ibm-cloud-docs/vsrx/vpn.md

 # Working with VPN
 {: #working-with-vpn}

-This topic details a sample configuration for a Route based VPN between two sites.
-In this sample configuration Server 1 (Site A) can communicate with Server 2 (Site B), and each site utilizes two phase IPSEC authentication.
+This topic details a sample configuration for a Route-based IPSec VPN between two sites.
+In this sample configuration, Server 1 (Site A) can communicate with Server 2 (Site B), and each site utilizes two phase IPSEC authentication.
 {: shortdesc}

 ![Site-to-site VPN](images/site-to-site-vpn.png){: caption="Site-to-site VPN" caption-side="bottom"}

+When setting up IPSec VPN tunnels, it is common to use the primary public IP of the vSRX as the IKE gateway local-address.
+However, it is recommended that you first [order a public static subnet/IP](/docs/subnets?topic=subnets-order-subnets&interface=ui) and route it to the primary public IP of the vSRX.
+You should also use that IP address as the IKE gateway local-address.
+If you then need to migrate the IPSev VPN tunnels, you can then keep the IP address and route it to a different gateway appliance.

+While migrating the primary IP of a vSRX or gateway appliance to a different one is not supported, [migrating a secondary static subnet](/docs/subnets?topic=subnets-re-routing-secondary-subnets&interface=ui) within the same datacenter is.
+{: tip}

 ## Sample configuration for Site A (Dallas):
 {: #sample-configuration-for-site-a-dallas-}